Fact-checked by the onlinepaydaynews.com editorial team

 Is a rent reporting credit boost permanent?

-The payment history already reported to the bureaus remains on your credit file even if you cancel the service — typically for up to seven years for positive data.
-However, new positive entries stop accruing once you cancel.
+The payment history already reported to the bureaus remains on your credit file even if you cancel the service, typically for up to seven years for positive data.
+New positive entries stop accruing once you cancel, however.
 Continuous enrollment maintains the momentum of ongoing positive payment history.

 Can rent reporting hurt your credit score?